 All necessary programs, tables and pallet files must be selected in a program run mode of operation (status M).

-If the program contains a programmed interruption before the startup block, the block scan is interrupted.
+If the program contains a programmed interruption before the startup block (MOO or STOP), the block scan is interrupted there.
 Press the machine START button to continue the block scan.